 The more sophisticated programs provide options for configuring the optimization.
 A few of the key options are the isochrone interval (defaults to three hours), limits on wind speeds and wave heights, and adjusting the polars.
 Expedition, Nobeltec and Weather4D allow setting up multiple sailplans, including heavy weather and light-air conditions, each with different performance targets.
 Most of the programs factor ocean tides and currents into their calculations.

 Route optimization is simply a tool to supplement your routing decision.
-The best computer models can’t replace common sense and judgement when setting the course.
+The best computer models can’t replace common sense and judgment when setting the course.
 Additional weather information such as weather faxes will help in anticipating changes in weather.

 Weather Routing Tools

 One of the questions that prompted my review of the options available for weather routing was how Weather4D’s routing feature compared to more established tools.
 The following programs were configured with the same route, boat polar data and GRIB files, and compared the optimized routes.

 These programs span the available options for recreational cruisers and racers, computer platforms and price points.
 Surprisingly enough, all of these programs produced similar optimized routes, especially during the first few days of the weather forecast.
 The differences appear to be due to their default settings, factoring in ocean waves and currents, internal calculations and routing toward the finish.

 Weather4D is an outstanding iOS app for downloading and visualizing weather data.
 In addition, the Pro version ($39.99) offers a weather routing feature that works remarkably well.
 The app downloads weather data, defined by zones that specify the coverage area, the resolution, number of days, time interval and weather data elements.
 In addition, you can download and import weather data from SailDocs or other GRIB providers.